 Authentication

 Edge Server supports API key authentication to protect your HTTP endpoints.
-See the Authentication guide for details on:
+See the Authentication guide for details on:- Generating API keys

 - Configuring identities and permissions